 - 2 Egg Whites

 - Gold Sugar Crystals

-Stir in the baking powder, baking soda, and flour, Cover and refridgate dough for 30 minutes.
+- Stir in the baking powder, baking soda, and flour.
+Cover and refrigerate the dough for 30 minutes.